streamich/freestyler/docs/en/interfaces/2nd-generation/inline-stylesheet.md

 *Inline Style Interface* is when styles are defined at module level in a *"CSS stylesheet-like"* object and then applied as inline styles.

+> This interface can be used in any React project.

 __Example__

 ```jsx